DominyGallo/Social-Media-Analysis-2025/README.md

         print(f"Column '{col_name}' created successfully.")
         return df

 For phrases, the process is similar.
+The code below can handle multiple phrases at at time.

     nlp = spacy.load("en_core_web_sm")
     nlp.max_length = 2000000